 Council supported flexible working arrangements across different areas of the business to retain the high calibre of staff we have and support wellbeing.
 The demands of unprecedented growth across our district on increased workloads were planned for across all areas of the organisation, without affecting Council's strong financial position.
-Council has also continued to deliver on our
+Council has also continued to deliver on our Three Waters services ahead of any future reform.

-Three Waters services ahead of any future reform.
-Waters services ahead of any future reform.
-Three Waters services ahead of any future reform.
-Waters services ahead of any future reform.
 The Council's income for the 2021/22 financial year was \$230 million, a negative variance of only \$2 million compared to budget.
 Above budget revenue from growth in development contributions was mostly offset by lower revenue from vested assets due to delays outside Council's control.